Geodesic slice sampling on Riemannian manifolds: Introduction

 \section{Introduction}

-In statistical models for real world phenomena it is natural to incorporate geometric knowledge in terms of manifolds into state- or parameter-spaces.
-This allows to better capture dependencies, to easily embed additional constraints and to include expert/data guidance.
-Extracting information with Bayesian inference from such models requires the ability to sample (at least approximately) from the usually highly intractable posterior distribution on the manifold.
-However, due to the involved geometric features, standard $\mathbb{R}^d$ approaches are not directly applicable.
+Parameters in statistical models are often constrained to ensure identifiability or to incorporate expert knowledge \citep{holbrook2016bayesian,holbrook2020nonparametric, mantoux2021understanding}.
+These constraints impose a manifold structure on the parameter space, providing a geometric interpretation of the model.
+Extracting information with Bayesian inference from such models requires the ability to sample (at least approximately) from the usually highly intractable posterior distribution on the manifold \citep{lieAccepteddimension}.
+However, due to the involved geometric features, standard $\mathbb{R}^d$ approaches are not directly applicable \citep{zappa2018monte}.
 This highlights the importance of developing efficient sampling techniques specifically designed for manifolds.

-In this paper we tackle this problem and consider a target measure $\pi$ on a general Riemannian manifold $\mathsf{M}$ that has a density with respect to the Riemannian measure $\nu_\mathfrak{g}$ of the manifold, i.e., that is of the form
+In this paper we tackle this problem and consider a target measure $\pi$ on a general Riemannian manifold $\mathsf{M}$ that has a density with respect to the Riemannian measure $\nu_{\mathfrak{g}}$ of the manifold, i.e., that is of the form